 Send a Copy

-Shared Space Owner
+Shared Folder Owner

-Create multiple shared spaces as required
+Create multiple shared folders as required

 Edit their shared spaces